gutiluis/techdegree_project_3/README.md

    - All letters are guessed correctly → **You win!**
    - Five incorrect guesses are made → **You lose!**

-# Word Guessing Game

 A console-based word guessing game written in Python.
 The player tries to guess a hidden phrase by selecting letters.
 The game continues until the player either guesses all the letters in the phrase (wins) or makes five incorrect guesses (loses).

----

-## Features

-- Randomly selects a phrase from a predefined list.
-- Displays each letter as an underscore `_` until it is guessed.
-- Tracks correct and incorrect guesses.
-- Reveals all occurrences of a correctly guessed letter.
-- Limits the number of incorrect guesses to 5.
-- Console/terminal-based gameplay.

----

 ## Classes